 Other Benefits of HBOT

-HBOT has been particularly effective in a range of Cosmetic and Spa Treatments such as skin and tissue rejuvenation, anti-ageing, weight loss, skin toner, cellulite, wrinkle reduction, faster nail growth, stress reduction and stimulation of the immune system among many other benefits.
+Hyperbaric Oxygen Therapy has been particularly effective in a range of Cosmetic and Spa Treatments such as skin and tissue rejuvenation, anti-aging, weight loss, skin toner, cellulite, wrinkle reduction, faster nail growth, stress reduction, and stimulation of the immune system among many other benefits.

 Oxygen in the body tissues accelerates the formation of new capillary and peripheral blood vessels.
 This results in an effective and accelerated post-operative healing with better aesthetic results.
 It also greatly reduces any Oedema (tissue swelling).
-Post-operative recovery in conjunction with HBOT can be reached in days instead of weeks and with a lot less tissue trauma.
+Post-operative recovery in conjunction with Hyperbaric Oxygen Therapy can be reached in days instead of weeks and with a lot less tissue trauma.
 The reduction of swelling and substantial control of possible infections alone is huge.
-The key to slowing down the ageing process is exfoliation and oxygen.
+The key to slowing down the aging process is exfoliation and oxygen.

 HBOT Frequently Asked Questions